pyeventsourcing/eventsourcing/docs/topics/infrastructure.rst

         application_name=uuid4().hex
     )

-Sequenced items (or "stored events" in this example) can be appended to the database using the ``append()`` method of the record manager.
+Sequenced items (or "stored events" in this example) can be appended to the database using the :func:`~eventsourcing.infrastructure.base.AbstractSequencedItemRecordManager.record_sequenced_items` method of the record manager.

 .. code:: python

-    record_manager.record_sequenced_item(stored_event1)

-(Please note, since the position is given by the sequenced item itself, the word "append" means here "to add something extra" rather than the perhaps more common but stricter meaning "to add to the end of a document".
-That is, the database is deliberately not responsible for positioning a new item at the end of a sequence.
-So perhaps "save" would be a better name for this operation.)
+    record_manager.record_sequenced_items(stored_event1)

-All the previously appended items of a sequence can be retrieved by using the ``get_items()`` method.
+All the previously appended items of a sequence can be retrieved by using the :func:`~eventsourcing.infrastructure.base.AbstractSequencedItemRecordManager.list_items` method.

 .. code:: python